 The Freedom Online Coalition prides itself on being a unique platform for cross-regional diplomatic coordination, as well as a site for debate and discussion with all stakeholder groups.
 Engagement with non-governmental stakeholders is a key priority of the Coalition, institutionalized through its Annual Conference, its established ad hoc multistakeholder Working Groups, and its new mechanism for multistakeholder engagement, the Advisory Network.

 The FOC-AN is intended to serve as a key mechanism for the Coalition to engage regularly with non-governmental Internet stakeholders.
 It is envisaged as a platform for multistakeholder dialogue which, independently of FOC members, provides advice to FOC governments on the work of the FOC, organizes multistakeholder collaboration around FOC activities, and explores possibilities for cooperation to advance human rights online.
 You can find the FOC-AN’s Terms of Reference here, and more information here.
-Interested individuals are invited to apply through completing this form by Thursday, January 4, 2018.

 Ad hoc Working Groups